Skip to content

 • Active: the snapshot is ready to use for creating sandboxes

-• Inactive: the snapshot is deactivated
+• Inactive: the snapshot is deactivated; must be explicitly activated before use

 • Error: the snapshot creation failed